CherryKitten/CharjaBox/docs/configuration.md

 # Configuration

-Configuration is done in multiple files in a group-specific subfolder of the `settings` folder.
+Configuration is done in one or multiple files in a group-specific subfolder of the `settings` folder.
 By default the directory `settings/charjabox/` is used if you don't specify a different path.
 You should never touch the `settings/defaults/` folder in normal use.

 You only need to add the settings that you actually change to your settings folder.
 If you do this by copying the whole files over from `settings/defaults/` or by creating your own files with just the variables you need is up to you.
 Every file ending in `.yml` inside of `settings/$YOURSETTINGS` will be recognized by CharjaBox.